Aspallar/MtgWiki/README.md

 There are debug configurations set up for each of these.
 Go to the run window and select the one you want and click on the _Start Debugging_ button.

+## License
+Licensed under [CC BY-NC-SA 2.5](https://creativecommons.org/licenses/by-nc-sa/2.5/).
+For a list of contributers see the [history](https://mtg.gamepedia.com/index.php?title=Module:CR&action=history) on the MTG wiki.